ropensci/targets/README.md

 ## How to get started

-If you are new to `targets`, here is the easiest way to begin.
+If you are new to `targets`, here is the smoothest way to begin.

 1. First, watch minutes 6 through 40 of the [New York Open Statistical Programming Meetup from